enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 - **Unit Tests:** For each individual microservice, unit tests should be developed to isolate and test the smallest logical units, such as functions or methods.
 The clean separation into layers and classes already achieved within the services significantly facilitates the introduction of unit tests, allowing for direct component-level testing.
 This would ensure the correct functioning of internal algorithms and logic before their integration into the overall architectural context.
 Languages like Python and JavaScript offer established frameworks for this purpose, including pytest for the Python FastAPI Backend and Jest or Vue Test Utils for the Vue.js frontend components.
 - **Integration Tests:** These tests would verify the interactions between individual services.
 For example, a test case could cover the complete chain from sensor registration via the web application to metadata storage in the Triplestore and the automated compilation of firmware.
 The existing feature flag in the web application's Backend, which allows for mocking and disabling the direct connection to The Things Network, exemplifies how such modularity can be achieved.
 Similar feature flags could be readily implemented to further enhance system modularity and facilitate comprehensive integration testing without relying on external live systems.
 - **End-to-End (E2E) Tests:** These tests would validate the entire system from a user's perspective.
-An E2E test could simulate the complete sensor commissioning process: from user login, through sensor data acquisition, firmware compilation and flashing, to the reception and storage of the first measurement values.
+An E2E test could simulate the complete sensor commissioning process: from user login, through sensor data acquisition, firmware compilation and programming, to the reception and storage of the first measurement values.
 Tools like Cypress could be employed for this purpose to automate UI interactions and API calls.
 - **Performance and Load Tests:** For future operation, it would be crucial to assess the scalability and robustness of the system under load.
 This would involve examining how the system responds to a high number of concurrently active sensors or a high data throughput.
 Tools such as Apache JMeter or Locust could be used to simulate load scenarios.

 Integrating these automated tests into the already existing Continuous Integration (CI/CD) pipelines would ensure that every code change is automatically validated against defined test cases.
 For instance, tests could be executed before merging a feature branch into the main branch, effectively blocking the merge if tests fail.
 This would facilitate early error detection, secure long-term code quality, and significantly reduce manual testing effort.